Thursday, July 9, 2026

 At its core, insurance is about managing risk.
 According to Njara, it forms one pillar of a broader risk management strategy.

 “Insurance is essentially a risk-transfer mechanism.
-In farming, you can either avoid risk, absorb it, or transfer it – and insurance is how you transfer that risk,” he explains.
+In farming, you can either avoid risk, absorb it, ignore it, or transfer it – and insurance is how you transfer that risk,” he explains.

-For farmers, this means paying a relatively small premium in exchange for peace of mind that crops, livestock or assets are protected if disaster strikes.
+For farmers, this means paying an adequate premium in exchange for peace of mind that crops, livestock or assets are protected if disaster strikes.

 “Our role as insurers is to ensure that when a farmer has planted, invested in livestock or acquired assets, those interests are protected so that one adverse event doesn’t wipe out the business,” Njara says.